Berbers and Islam: Background

 In 750, the caliphs centralized their command in Damascus and a coalition of Islamic forces from Medina, Damascus, Baghdad and Egypt returned in a second attempt following successive defeats in Greece.
 The Islamic forces in a coalition resumed their conquest of the Mediterranean Sea from the south, through North Africa.
-A more diplomatic second attempt resulted in a successful alliance with the mainly desert-based Mauretanian tribes (Morocco and west of modern Algeria) then Numidia.
+A more diplomatic second attempt resulted in a successful alliance with the mainly desert-based Mauretanian tribes (Morocco and western Algeria), then Numidia.
 The new Muslim northwest African tribes in turn became ambassadors of the Muslim Caliphs, and brokers on their behalf in an attempt to assemble a coalition of forces to engage their common enemy Rome.
-The new approach was better received by the Numidian tribes of the highlands and were successfully recruited for a joint military venture into Europe and ultimately to Rome and around the Mediterranean Sea.
-A Moorish chief, Tariq ibn Ziyad, headed these stronger forces under the green flag of Islam and embarked for Europe, taking over most of the Iberian Peninsula.
-It is then that North Africa west of Egypt was referred to as "al-Maghreb" or the "West" by the peoples of the Middle East.
+The new approach was better received by the Numidian tribes of the highlands and were successfully recruited for a joint military venture into Europe (and ultimately to Rome and around the Mediterranean Sea).
+Tariq ibn Ziyad headed these stronger forces under the green flag of Islam, taking most of the Iberian Peninsula.
+It is then that North Africa (west of Egypt) was referred to as "al-Maghreb" or the "West" by the peoples of West Asia.

 The tolerance of Islamic preachers among the Berbers did not guarantee their support for the Umayyad Dynasty—which held control over most of the Islamic Caliphate.
 Their ruling proxies alienated the Berbers by taxing them heavily; treating converts as second-class citizens; and enslaving the southern and weaker nomadic tribes.
 As a result, widespread opposition took the form of open revolt in 739-40 under the banner of Kharijite Islam.
 The Kharijites had been fighting Umayyad rule in the East, and many Berbers were attracted by the sect's egalitarian precepts.
 The issue at hand is the same Numidians had fought against with the Romans (State Religion) whereby the control of the faith as an inherited right of those in control of the state.
 The new sect known as Kharijism was born on the premise that any suitable Muslim could be elected caliph without regard to race, station, or descent from the Islamic prophet Muhammad.